Garand Collectors Association Offers Additional Scholarship Funds to CMP Youth Athletes

 “In that our relationship with the CMP has been healthy over many years, we saw an opportunity to help in another way,” Hall said.
 “We are excited at the opportunity to provide funding to deserving student/athletes with the knowledge that the legacy of the creative, unselfish and patriotic immigrant turned American, John C. Garand, will continue.”

-Application forms and other CMP Scholarship information can be found by visiting http://thecmp.org/communications/cmp-scholarship-program/.
+Application forms and other CMP Scholarship information can be found by visiting https://thecmp.org/communications/cmp-scholarship-program/.
 For specific questions, please contact Kathy Williams at 419-635-2141, ext.
-709 or email [email protected].
+709 or email [email protected]

 About the GCA: Since its beginnings in 1986, the GCA and its members have worked diligently to expand knowledge on the M1 Garand, preserve its history and to encourage and assist others in collecting the historical rifle.
 The GCA has also worked closely with the CMP since 2000 on sorting/grading M1 Garand rifles and encouraging competitive and recreational firearm safety.